ArghyaChatterjee/Microsoft-Kinect-v2-SDK-Installation-ROS-Wrapper-and-Rtabmap-on-Ubuntu-18.04/README.md

 # ROS-Wrapper-for-Kinect-v2-on-Ubuntu-18.04
+There are 3 steps: 1st you have to download the libraries, then wrap it around ROS framework & visualize with RTABMAP & Rviz.
+# Download the Libraries:
 1. Download libfreenect2:<br>
 ```git clone https://github.com/OpenKinect/libfreenect2.git```
 2. Before installing a good idea to install opencv then rely as follows: